cs123-stanford/cs123-stanford-2024/docs/index.rst

 **Grading:** Students will work in assigned group for all labs, but are free to from their own groups for the final project.
 Everyone in the same group will receive the same score for each lab.
 Some labs have written homework for which students get individual credits.

-**Lab Policies:**  Lab: each team has a total of 7 late days over all labs.
+**Lab Policies:**  Lab: Labs are due before class the following week they are assigned (3:30, Mondays) unless stated otherwise.
+Each team has a total of 7 late days over all labs.
 Using 1 late day extends the deadline by 24 hours.
 A team may use up to 3 late days per lab.
 No lab will be accepted more than 72 hours after the deadline.
 Individual written assignments: Each student has a total of 5 late days over all written assignments.
 Using 1 late day extends the deadline by 24 hours.
 You may use up to 3 late days per assignment.
 No assignment will be accepted more than 72 hours after the deadline.
 Final project: no extension is allowed for the final project proposal and presentation.